GeekSimplified/TimeLeft/README.md

 # Coding Boot Camp Graduation Timer

-Graduation Countdown Timer for University of Minnesota / Trilogy Coding Boot Camp Cohort 16.
-Based on our graduation date of: Friday, October 25th, 2019 at 10:00 AM.
+What was once a Graduation Countdown Timer for University of Minnesota / Trilogy Coding Boot Camp Cohort 16 is now a Christmas 2019 Countdown.

 Namaste! - Shawn